sunil-singh-chaudhary/HotelDemo-Flutter/README.md

-# design_demo with TEST CASES
+# DEMO User Fetch HTTP_CLIENT with TEST CASES

-1.I have implemented and more focus on testing in flutter so this project have all type of testing implemented like using mokito for widgetesting and network uri testings 2.also added Golden testing too
+1. I have implemented and more focus on testing in flutter so this project have all type of testing implemented like using mocktail and network request testings

-3, Bloc testing
+3. Bloc testing with CUBIT Implemented

-4. widget testing using flutter_test api
+4. widget testing using Mocktail